 Nestled in the Borrowdale valley, this small village is the last stop before the steep Honister Pass.
 Walkers head out from here towards the high fells of Great Gable.

-The walk around Derwentwater is a beautiful, 10 mile / 18 km route.
-With flat and easy paths, you pass through woodland and along the lake shore.
-There are places to stop for picnics and cafes, and the Keswick launch to take for some of the route if you fancy a short cut!
+This is a beautiful, 10 mile / 18km route with flat paths through woodland and along lakeshore with places to stop for picnics and cafes and the Keswick launch to if you fancy a short cut!
+Circular walk Derwentwater

 Book your place on our free guided walks near Keswick and Thirlmere (Eventbrite)